CartwrightLab/dawg/readme.txt

 To create a recombinant tree, you may need to specifically describe and label the inner nodes at which the recombination events occur.
 See example4.dawg.

-Gamma takes precidence over Alpha.
+Gamma takes precedence over Alpha.

-Sequence takes precidence over Length.
+Sequence takes precedence over Length.

 If Out.Block.* is the name of a file, the code is read from that file.